 In recent years, there has been a wave of litigation filed by “interns” across various industries.
 However, the four federal circuit courts that have faced the question have consistently rejected the USDOL’s clunky, all-or-nothing approach.
 Instead, the courts favored adopting some version of a primary beneficiary test, whereby they may be guided by several different, non-dispositive factors that seek to determine who receives more of the benefit from the internship arrangement.

 Most recently in Benjamin v.
-B&H Education, Inc., the Ninth Circuit Court of Appeals (with jurisdiction over Alaska, Arizona, California, Hawaii, Idaho, Nevada, Montana, Oregon, and Washington) expressly rejected the “rigid” test adopted by the USDOL, and instead adopted the primary beneficiary test as articulated by the Second Circuit.
+B&H Education, Inc., the 9th Circuit Court of Appeals (with jurisdiction over Alaska, Arizona, California, Hawaii, Idaho, Nevada, Montana, Oregon, and Washington) expressly rejected the “rigid” test adopted by the USDOL, and instead adopted the primary beneficiary test as articulated by the 2nd Circuit.
 This test focuses on the economic realities of the relationship, weighing and balancing seven different factors:

 1. The extent to which the intern and the employer clearly understand that there is no expectation of compensation.
 Any promise of compensation, express or implied, suggests that the intern is an employee—and vice versa.